2025-26 Edition

 Undergraduate Advising: 949-824-2358

-Bernadette Boden-Albala, MPH, DrPH, Director and Founding Dean
+Bernadette Boden-Albala, MPH, DrPH, Founding Dean

-The School of Population and Public Health has answered the call of our changing world by hiring leading experts in emerging industries, such as environmental health scientists, community-engaged researchers, nutritionists, mental and behavioral health specialists, cancer prevention researchers, health policy experts, and more.
-With nearly $30 million of research funding spread across 200+ active projects, UCI Public Health faculty and researchers are focused on academic excellence and state-of-the-art research methods and are explicitly committed to social justice and equity.
+Armed with 90+ full-time and affiliated faculty members, 100+ staff members, 30+ researchers, and more than 1,600 students, we are ready to shepherd a new era at Wen Public Health.
+Our community has answered the call of our changing world by hiring leading experts in emerging industries, such as environmental health scientists, community-engaged researchers, nutritionists, mental and behavioral health specialists, cancer prevention researchers, health policy experts, and more.
+With nearly $40 million of research funding spread across 200+ active projects, Wen Public Health faculty and researchers are focused on academic excellence and state-of-the-art research methods and are explicitly committed to social justice and equity.

 Honors

-Honors Research Program in Public Health
+Public Health Honors Research Program

-The Public Health Honors Program provides an opportunity for selected outstanding students in the program to pursue advanced work in independent research and earn honors in Public Health upon graduation.
+The Public Health Honors Research Program provides an opportunity for selected outstanding students in the program to pursue advanced work in independent research and earn honors in Public Health upon graduation.
 Successful completion of the honors program requires three quarters of commitment, while enrolled in PUBHLTH H192A-PUBHLTH H192B-PUBHLTH H192C.
 Students are also expected to enroll in supervised Undergraduate Research (PUBHLTH 199) with their research mentor.
 The program concludes with a presentation and submission of an honors culminating thesis.

 Eligibility and Application Process